EMICVL/SDASU-Assets/README.md

-# TestSDASU
+# SDASU Digital Assets
-Respository for github testing with SDASU Team
+Respository for the SDASU Team